Introduction 👋

 Add party placeholders

-If you want to link to a certain paragraph of the document you can also insert document anchors.
+If you want to link to a certain paragraph of the document you can also insert cross-references.

 Numbering 🔢